IHE/ITI.PIXm/input/pagecontent/volume-1.md

 See [ITI TF-2: Appendix Z.8 “Mobile Security Considerations”](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.8-mobile-
 security-considerations)

+Actors in PIXm may be grouped with an Audit Trail and Node Authentication (ATNA) Profile - Secure Node or ATNA Secure Application Actor.
+This grouping will assure that only highly trusted systems can communicate and that all changes are recorded in the audit log.

+Actors in PIXm may be grouped with a Internet User Authorization (IUA) Authorization Client or Resource Server as appropriate.
+This grouping will enable service side access control and more detailed audit logging.

 ### 1:41.6 PIXm Cross Profile Considerations

 The Patient Identifier Cross-reference Manager from PIXm can be grouped with either PIX or PIXV3 Patient Identifier Cross-